Our verdict

 Quite comfy for a lifter

-The Romaleos 4 is as comfortable as a weightlifting shoe can get.
-The upper is amply padded and creates a pleasant foot-hugging sensation according to wearers.
+We found that the Romaleos 4 is as comfortable as a weightlifting shoe can get.
+The upper is amply padded and creates a pleasant foot-hugging sensation.

-Some of the testers also say that it doesn’t feel like a brick if you spend some time walking around the gym in it.
+We also didn't feel like it was a brick after we spent some time walking around the gym in it.

 But don't expect it to bend that easily.